-What to Expect the First Few Weeks of Your Engagement
+Just Engaged?
+Here's What to Expect the First Few Weeks of Your Engagement

-Stop the Insanity
+Stop the Inquiries

 Sound familiar?
-It's easy to let people stress you out during the "newly engaged" phase.
+It's easy to let people stress you out during the newly engaged phase.
 Don't let them, warns Myrna Ruskin, a marriage stress specialist in New York City.
 "You're probably bombarded with questions from all sides," Ruskin says.
 "If people keep pressuring you about the date, don't be intimidated.
 Instead, say, 'Once we come off our cloud, you'll be the first to know the wedding date.'
 Whatever you do, don't miss the chance to bask in your new status and enjoy those first few weeks free from planning pressure."

 The First To-Do